Series Circuit

 Fig. 1: Three resisters in DC series circuit.

+In this way, the same current circulates through every resistor connected in series.
+Hence, it can be concluded that in a series DC circuit, the same current flows through all parts of the electrical circuit.
 According to Ohm's law, the voltage drop across a resistor is the product of its electrical resistance and the current flow through it.
 Here, current through every resistor is the same, hence the voltage drop across each resistors proportional to its electrical resistance value.

 If the resistances of the resistors are not equal then the voltage drop across them would also not be equal.
 Thus, every resistor has its individual voltage drop in a series DC circuit.